Niseko Tokyu Grand Hirafu ['25-26]

 Maximum slope: 32 degrees Average: 18 degrees / Distance: 880m / Slope direction: East

-A reverse course that can be accessed by hiking about 5 minutes from the Hirafu Gondola.
-A representative course where you can enjoy a tree run on a course that runs through the forest.
-The terrain is very complicated, so it is difficult to capture, but it is a course that is worth the challenge.
-You can't talk about Niseko without skiing this course!
+This hidden course can be accessed by hiking about 5 minutes from the King Gondola summit station.
+It runs through the forest and is a prime example of tree running.
+The extremely complex terrain makes it difficult to navigate, but it's a course that's all the more challenging.
+You can't talk about Niseko without skiing on this course!

 ・Snow powder course